AbRahman-ra/reaction-timer/README.md

-block appears (Note that the block will show up in a random place on the screen 😈), after the block appears, a new timer will start counting the time needed to press the appeared block again, based on your reflex speed, you will be given a rank
+block appears (Note that the block will show up in a random place on the screen 😈), after the block appears, a new timer will start counting the time needed to press the appeared block again, based on your reflex speed, you will be given a rank.